kithusan-albert/rhcsa-exam-prep/topics/01-Understand and Use Essential Tools.md

         - Dynamic directories contain log files, status files, temporary file, etc.

     - The forward slash ( / ) is used as a directory separator in directory path.

+### 2. **Root File System:**

+    - /ect : directory holds system configuration files.
+    - /root : This is the default home directory location of the root user.
+    - /mnt : This is the directory used to mount file systems temporarily.
+    - /boot : Boot file system contains the Linux kernel, boot support files, and boot configuration files.
+    - /home : Home file system is to store user home directories and other user contents.
+    - /opt : Used to hold additional software that may need to be installed on the system.
+A subdirectory is created for each installed software
+    - /usr: